elihunter173/dirbuf.nvim/README.md

 ## Configuration

 Configuration is not necessary for Dirbuf to work.
-But for those that want to override the default config, the following options are available.
+But for those that want to override the default config, the following options are available with their default values listed.

 ```lua
 require("dirbuf").setup {